GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/06.451-460/10.How-Sweet-the-Light/docs.md

 ---
+title: |
-title: 460.
-How Sweet the Light
+    460. How Sweet the Light - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 460.
+How Sweet the Light.
+How sweet the light of Sabbath eve!
+How soft the sunbeams lingering there!
+For these blest hours the world I leave,  Wafted on wings of faith and prayer.
+    keywords:  |
-    keywords: Church Hymnal, How Sweet the Light, How sweet the light of Sabbath eve!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, How Sweet the Light, How sweet the light of Sabbath eve!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 460. HOW SWEET THE LIGHT
+####  Church Hymnal 1941,

 ```txt
 1.